mesolimbo/cleanroom/README.md

 ## Usage

+There are two ways to use Cleanroom:

+### Method 1: Current Page
 1. Navigate to any webpage you want to capture
 2. Click the Cleanroom icon in your Chrome toolbar
 3. The extension will capture and sanitize the page content
 4. View the clean version of the page in a new tab

+### Method 2: Links (Context Menu)
+1. Right-click any link on a webpage
+2. Select "Open in Cleanroom" from the context menu
+3. The link will open in a new tab with all scripts and trackers removed
+4. Enjoy a clean, distraction-free version of the page

 ### Optional Content Filtering